TLCTC Framework Glossary

 - Supply Chain Attack (Cluster #10)

-- A threat cluster where an attacker compromises systems by targeting vulnerabilities within an organization's supply chain.
-This involves compromising third-party software components, hardware, services, or distribution/update mechanisms that are trusted and integrated into the organization's own environment or products.
-The generic vulnerability is the necessary reliance on, and implicit trust placed in, external suppliers.
+A threat cluster where an attacker compromises systems by targeting vulnerabilities within an organization's supply chain, involving trusted third-party software components, hardware, services, or distribution mechanisms.

 T